Veri-Q/Benchmark/README.md

 ## Combinational Quantum Circuits

-Combinational quantum circuit is the most basic but commonly used type of circuit in quantum computating.
+Combinational quantum circuit is the most basic but commonly used type of circuit in quantum computing.
 In this bechmark we give circuits for the most basic quantum algorithms, reversible circuits, qubit mapping and random clifford circuits.

 ### Quantum Algorithm